thepowersgang/rust_os/Notes/Async-Requirements.md

 - Multiple semi-sequential operations
   - Reading filesystem metadata
-  - Fragmented files (multiple low-level reads required for a contigious request)
+  - Fragmented files (multiple low-level reads required for a contiguous request)

 - RAID/JBOD volumes
   - Multiple requests, but intended to be performed in parallel